metagame-xyz/evm-translator/CONTRIBUTE.md

     - **contractAddress**: the address of the contract you're interpreting.
 If your interpretation applies to multiple contract addresses, feel free to leave off this field.
     - **contractOfficialName**: A specific but still readable name for the contract(s) you're interpreting.
     - **contractName**: A highly readable name for the contract(s) you're interpreting.
 This name can appear in the `exampleDescription` field of the interpretation so choose it wisely.
+    - **entityName**: The name of the entity associated with the contract

     - **writeFunctions**: this is the meat of your interpretation.
 Each entry has a key which is the method name and a value which is an inner object with the following fields...